aurelia/aurelia/docs/user-docs/app-basics/scope-and-binding-context.md

 Note that both `App` and `FooBar` initializes their own `message` properties.
 According to our rule `#2.4.` binding context is selected, and the corresponding `message` property is bound to the view.
-However, it is important to note that if the `FooBar#message` stays uninitialized, that is the `message` property exists neither in binding context nor in override context, the output would have been as following.
+However, it is important to note that if the `FooBar#message` stays uninitialized, that is the `message` property exists neither in binding context nor in override context (of `FooBar`'s scope), the output would have been as following.

 ```text
 0 0